frc5024/webdocs/docs/lib5k/drivekinematics.md

 # Drivebase Kinematics
 *"Kinematics is a branch of classical mechanics that describes the motion of points, bodies, and systems of bodies without considering the forces that cause them to move"* -[Wikipedia](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=36&cad=rja&uact=8&ved=2ahUKEwjEn-br7rjlAhWLVN8KHd5XAhcQmhMwI3oECAwQAg&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FKinematics&usg=AOvVaw3YJtWrMC7FfLS617mwvRLg)

-Kinematics is very helpful for controlling, and defining robot movement during the autonomous period, and for various other in-game actions.
+Kinematics is very helpful for controlling, and defining robot movement during the autonomous period, along with various other in-game actions.
 This document will outline how we have integrated both forward, and inverse kinematics into Lib5K, and how to use these features in your robot program.

 ## Robot Localization
 Robot localization is the process of locating a robot in 2D or 3D space using a variety of sensors.
 Think of it like a GPS.